Greg Haver: Career

-In 2006, Haver teamed up with Manic Street Preacher frontman, James Dean Bradfield for his only solo album release to date.
+In 2006, Haver teamed up with Manic Street Preacher frontman, James Dean Bradfield for his debut solo album.
 Two singles were released from the album, That's No Way to Tell a Lie and An English Gentleman.
 In the same year, he also produced the album of a second Manic Street Preacher member, Nick Wire.
 Wire's album received positive reviews, but didn't make any major impressions in the charts.

 Haver co-produced the eighth studio album for the Manic Street Preachers, it was titled Send Away the Tigers.
 The album peaked at number 2 in the UK Album Chart following its release.
 The album received nationwide coverage in the UK, as it only missed out on the top spot in the charts by 690 copies, losing out to the Arctic Monkeys.
 Despite missing out on top spot, the album still received gold accreditations in both Britain and Ireland.
 The second single from the album, Your Love Alone Is Not Enough, reached number 2 on the UK Singles Chart.
 Three other singles were released from the album, all of which entered the UK Top 40.
 He also produced Second Hand Planet in 2007, the second album of New Zealand rock group, Opshop.
 It was released under Siren Records.
 The album was certified 3× Platinum in New Zealand on 8 February 2009,.

 In 2010, Haver returned to work with the New Zealand rock band, Opshop on their latest album.
 Until the End of Time reached number one in New Zealand.
 The album had a relatively low level of success when compared to their previous album.
 A year later he teamed up with Annabel Fay for her album, Show Me the Right Way.
 It was her best-selling album to date, peaking at 8th position in the New Zealand charts.
 Haver also worked with Chinaski in 2014 and 2017 on two albums by the Czech band.

 Haver worked on Martin Carr's album, New Shapes of Life.
 He worked on the Snow Bound for The Chills, which was released on 14 September 2018.
 His recent releases also include the Red album for Devilskin, Horizon for Ekko Park, The Blessed Ghost for Voodoo Bloo and has become a member of the band Gramsci.